 The following are minimum coursework requirements for the Ph.D.
-Program in Kinesiology.
+Programs in Kinesiology.
 Please note that additional courses may be required by the Guidance Committee and Faculty Advisor, depending on each student's goals and background:

-- 1. KIN 616 Professional Skills for Research Scientists (3 credits), or equivalent. - 2.
-At least two advanced statistics courses (e.g.; BIOSTAT 553 Applied Biostatistics; STAT 400 Applied Statistical Methods; OMS 501 Applied business statistics; PSYCH 613 Statistical Methods; PSYCH 614 Advanced Statistical Methods, or others). - 3.
-At least four more graduate-level courses two of these four courses must be offered by the School of Kinesiology and cannot be independent study or lab rotation courses.
-It is assumed that classes offered by the students' primary advisors would be a necessary part of their coursework. - 4.
-At least four credits of the remaining coursework must be taken in a unit other than Kinesiology (cognates.)
+- 1. KINESLGY 616 Professional Skills for Research Scientists (3 credits), or equivalent. - 2.
+At least two advanced statistics courses (e.g.; BIOSTAT 553 Applied Biostatistics; STAT 400 Applied Statistical Methods; OMS 501 Applied Business Statistics; PSYCH 613 Statistical Methods; PSYCH 614 Advanced Statistical Methods, or others). - 3.
+At least four additional graduate-level courses two of these four courses must be offered by the School of Kinesiology (Movement Science or Sport Management courses) and cannot be independent study or lab rotation courses.
+It is assumed that classes offered by the students' Faculty Advisors will be a necessary part of their coursework. - 4.
+At least four credits of the remaining coursework must be taken in a cognate unit, i.e., a unit other than Kinesiology.
 This meets The Horace H. Rackham School of Graduate Studies' minimum requirement for cognate coursework, although the Guidance Committee may specify additional classes. - 5.
-KIN 600 Graduate Seminar in Movement Science or KIN 680 the equivalent Graduate Seminar in Sport Management (1 credit) - 6.
-Participation in a monthly, not-for-credit, Kinesiology Seminar is also expected.
+KINESLGY 600 Graduate Seminar Science or KINESLGY 680 the equivalent Graduate Seminar in Sport Management (1 credit). - 6.
+Doctoral students are expected to participate in the School of Kinesiology Seminar Series, Faculty Research Presentations, Job Talks, etc.